pierelucas/blackarch-config-x11/README.md

 ## Contact pierelucas

-You can Contact me over my Git email or send a request.
+You can Contact me over my git email or send a request.